ECP-WarpX/WarpX/Docs/source/running_cpp/parameters.rst

         minimum and maximum weight :math:`w`;
         minimum and maximum :math:`\chi`.

+        Note that when the QED parameter :math:`\chi` is computed, field gather is carried out at every output, so the time of the diagnostic may be long depending on the simulation size.

 * ``<reduced_diags_name>.frequency`` (`string`) optional (default ``1``)
     Using the `Intervals Parser`_ syntax, this string defines the timesteps at which reduced diagnostics are written to file.